 Let be an abelian category with arbitrary direct sums.

 Write for the category of chain complexes in and for the category of double complexes.
 (Hence we use the convention that in a double complex the vertical and horizontal differential commute with each other.)

 For a double complex, its associated total complex is the chain complex whose components are the direct sums

 and whose differentials are given by the linear combination

 Total homology and spectral sequences

-If is bounded and has exact rows or coloumns then also is exact.
+If is bounded and has exact rows or columns then also is exact.